Catalog Number Regular Expression Formatter Set Up

 Regular Expressions in Field Formats

-This makes the regex formatter available.
+After saving, this makes the regex formatter available.
 It must then be assigned to the field in the schema configuration using the name that was given to the new formatter.

 To set the format in the schema configuration: